What Is the Actual Flavor of Bubblegum?

 The sticky sweet candy is fruity but can you pinpoint the actual flavor?

 Bubblegum is an iconic flavor that is as American as apple pie.
 It’s sweet, it’s sticky, it’s pink, and it’s familiar to everyone who’s ever purchased a chewy sphere from a gumball machine or watched a teen movie set in the ‘90s and channeled their inner Cher Horowitz.
-The faintly fruity concoction has been remade into ice cream, lip balms, jelly beans, and even dental products.
-There are dozens of bubblegum brands -- from Bubble Yum to Bubbalicious -- all sporting similarly pink packaging with the slightly varied, yet still cloyingly sweet, bubblegum flavor.
+The faintly fruity concoction has been remade into ice cream, lip balms, jelly beans, and ironically even dental products.
+There are dozens of bubblegum brands—from Bubble Yum to Bubbalicious—all sporting similarly pink packaging with the slightly varied, yet still cloyingly sweet, bubblegum flavor.
 But what is the actual flavor of bubblegum?

 Adams had more firsts throughout his life as a gum entrepreneur.
-His product -- which was associated with digestive health and marketed under the name “Pepsin Tutti-Frutti."
-He joined forces with William Wrigley Jr. to form the American Chicle Company, and released chiclets -- a product gum that is still sold to this day -- in 1900.
+His product—which was associated with digestive health and marketed under the name “Pepsin Tutti-Frutti"—took off and he sought out more ways to create gum.
+He joined forces with William Wrigley Jr. to form the American Chicle Company, and released chiclets in 1900, a gum product that is still sold to this day.

 Following Adams success were numerous gum inventors, eager to establish a place in a market that was still in its infancy.
 The Fleer Corporation, which was founded in 1885, became the first company to actually create bubblegum.
 Their initial product was called Blibber-Blubber and invented in 1906 by the company’s founder, Frank H. Fleer.
 Fleer wanted to stand out from fellow gum competitors and thought the physical involvement of chewing and blowing bubbles from gum would excite consumers.
 Unfortunately, the first attempt wasn’t a roaring success: Blibber-Blubber was mealy and wet, lacking that quintessential snap and pop that makes for an enjoyable bubblegum.